 Pros and Cons

 The downside is that you need an initial deposit (usually $500-$1,000) and access to a credit union.
-The process also takes time—typically 12-24 months to see meaningful credit improvement.
+The process also takes time, typically 12-24 months to see meaningful credit improvement.

-Pledge loans offer a straightforward, low-risk way to build credit if you have access to a credit union.
+Pledge loans offer a clear, low-risk way to build credit if you have access to a credit union.
 You're borrowing your own money while creating a positive payment history, making them one of the safest credit-building options available.
 Combined with responsible money management, a pledge loan can set you up for better rates and credit opportunities down the road.

 Learn more about credit-building strategies by exploring credit-builder loans and how to build credit without a credit card.